slackapi/java-slack-sdk/jslack-lightning/README.md

 ### Verifying requests from Slack

 Lightning offers a middleware `RequestVerification` verifying requests to your endpoints from Slack.
-Developers don't need to implement [the logic to verify the request header](https://api.slack.com/docs/verifying-requests-from-slack) on their own.
+Developers don't need to implement [the logic to verify the request header](https://api.slack.com/docs/verifying-requests-from-slack) on their own and `RequestVerification` will be automatically enabled for all the event request handlers.

 ### Single team authorization

-When you build a Slack app that runs on only a single workspace, giving the bot token you got by installing the app into your workspace would be a great way to start.
+When you build a Slack app that runs on only a single workspace, giving the bot token you got when installing the app into a workspace would be a easiest way to start.
+There are two ways to configure apps as below.

 ```kotlin
 import com.github.seratch.jslack.lightning.*